-Participants will be given a case sheet that discusses an airline as an HRO (Annex 13).
-Then, participants will be divided into two groups.
-Both groups will be asked to put on their thinking caps and identify similarities and differences between airlines and hospitals in the context of the hospital's 'Culture of Safety' and reliability.
-One group can identify similarities and the other differences.
-In doing so, participants will reflect on three aspects - people, processes and systems.
+Participants will be given a case sheet (Annex 13) that talks about airlines being HROs.
+Participants will be divided into two groups.
+Both groups will be asked to put on their thinking caps and list the similarities and differences between airlines and hospitals in the context of 'Culture of Safety' and reliability.
+One group will talk about similarities and the other differences.
+In doing so, they will be asked to reflect on three aspects - people, processes and systems.
 The idea is to make participants understand that a hospital is an HRO and, thus, should work like one at all times.